coast-framework/coast/docs/Queries.md

 ## What is it

 The main advantage of putting your schema in the framework's hands is that one, you don't need to declare things twice, like writing out a rails schema and then having to say "belongs_to" or "has_many" in a model somewhere.
-Two, you can get away with really short query building vs SQL, which, I love-hate SQL, but I love making web apps faster more than SQL.
+Two, you can get away with really short query building vs SQL, which, I love-hate SQL, but I love making web apps faster more than writing a lot of SQL.

 ## The goal

 Remove the O and the M in ORM.
 Data in, data out.
-Everything transparent and  declarative, hopefully.
+Everything transparent and declarative.

 ## CRUD in Coast